Bullshot (film): Reception

+The film was poorly reviewed by British critics except for Barry Norman.
+The Observer felt "the appropriate length for this kind of thing is a ten minute sketch."
+The Evening Standards felt it "has a good chance of winning an audience if critics keep quiet about it" calling it "a good looking parody" that "as for jokes, it blows every one that director Dick Clement tries to set up."

 Colin Greenland reviewed Bullshot for Imagine magazine, praising its energetic and comedic style.
 He described the film as "pell-mell, hammer and tongs, hell for leather all the way through a plot that gets more deliciously ludicrous by the second".
 Greenland highlighted the "superb (over-)acting in spiffing costumes on scrummy sets", noting the abundance of laughter-inducing moments and memorable comic cameos by Billy Connolly, Mel Smith, John Wells, and 'Legs' Larry Smith.

 The film received mixed reviews from mainstream critics.
 Some praised its affectionate parody of 1930s adventure serials and the performances of the lead actors, while others found its humour uneven and overly reliant on theatrical farce.

 Retrospective audience reviews often emphasise the film's cult appeal and status as a comedic pastiche.
 Viewers have described it as "a wonderful little film with all kinds of tongue-in-cheek references to British culture", comparing its tone to P. G. Wodehouse, "although a little more over the top".

+Michael Palin wrote in his diary about seeing the film: " Find the first ten minutes very ordinary, and the overplayed style rather offputting, but the film gradually wins me over, by its sheer panache and good nature."